Exact Bayesian inference for diffusion driven Cox processes: Introduction

-$\lambda:=\{\lambda_s; s\in[0,T]\}$ is the IF of the Poisson process and a function $g$ of a diffusion process $X:=\{X_s; s\in[0,T]\}$, where $g(\cdot,\theta):\mathds{R}\rightarrow\mathds{R}$ is non-negative and non-explosive.
-Also, $f_{0}$ is the density of $X_0$.
-The coefficient $\alpha$ is presumed to satisfy the regularity conditions (locally Lipschitz, with a linear growth bound) that guarantee the existence of a weakly unique, global solution of the SDE. $\theta$ is a set of parameters.
-One may choose different parametrisations of the model by manipulating the dependency of $g$ and $X$ on $\theta$.
-The parametrisation should be chosen taking into account the interpretation of the model and its impact on the inference methodology - to be discussed further in Section \ref{ssecparam}.
+The IF of the Poisson process $N$ is a function $g$ of a diffusion process $X:=\{X_s; s\in[0,T]\}$, where $g(\cdot;\theta):\mathds{R}\rightarrow\mathds{R}^+$ is non-negative and non-explosive, and $f_{0}$ is the Lebesgue density of $X_0$.
+The diffusion drift $\alpha$ is presumed to satisfy the regularity conditions (locally Lipschitz, with a linear growth bound) that guarantee the existence of a weakly unique, global solution of the SDE. $\theta$ is a vector of unknown parameters.
+One may choose different parametrizations of the model by manipulating the dependency of $g$ and $X$ on $\theta$.
+The parametrization should be chosen taking into account the interpretation of the model and its impact on the inference methodology - to be discussed further in Section \ref{ssecparam}.
 Finally, note that we are not restricted to unit diffusion coefficient diffusions.
-As long as the coefficient $\sigma$ in (\ref{sde}) is continuously differentiable, we can rewrite a chosen IF $h(Y)$ as $g(X)$, where $g=h\circ\eta^{-1}$ and $\eta(y)=\ds \int_{y^*}^{y}\frac{1}{\sigma(u)}du$, the Lamperti transform of $Y$, for some $y^*$ in the state space of $Y$.
+As long as the coefficient $\sigma$ in (\ref{sde}) is continuously differentiable, we can rewrite a chosen intensity function $h(Y)$ as $g(X)$, where $g=h\circ\eta^{-1}$ and $\eta(y,\theta)=\ds \int_{y^*}^{y}\frac{1}{\sigma(u;\theta)}du$, the Lamperti transform of $Y$, for some $y^*$ in the state space of $Y$.

-As is common in computational Bayesian methodologies involving intractable likelihoods, carrying out inference under the model in (\ref{DDCPeq1})-(\ref{DDCPeq4}) is closely linked to being able to simulate from the model, itself a particularly challenging problem.
-As a result of this, existing approaches to this problem (see for example \citet{cps}, \citet{cariboni} and \citet{lech}) have resorted to time-discrete approximations, often leading to significant (and often difficult to quantify) bias as well as substantial computational overhead.
+As is common in computational Bayesian methodologies involving intractable likelihoods, carrying out inference under the model in (\ref{DDCPeq1})-(\ref{DDCPeq4}) is closely linked to being able to simulate from the model, which is itself a particularly challenging problem.
+As a result of this, existing approaches to this problem \citep[see, for example,][]{cps,cariboni,lech} have resorted to discrete time approximations, often leading to significant (and typically difficult to quantify) bias as well as substantial computational overhead.